percona/pmm-doc/docs/how-to/configure.md

 This enables you to:

 - Allocate resources efficiently by focusing on high-resolution data for key services
-- Reduce storage requirements by adjusting resolution for less critical components
+- Reduce storage requirements by lowering resolution for less important components
 - Align your monitoring setup with the specific needs of your environment

 As an example, suppose you want to change the medium resolution to 15s for a PostgreSQL server.